Ukraine Denies Loss Of Maryinka To Russia

 Earlier in the day, Russian media reported that Russian forces had gained full control of Maryinka.

-Maryinka, a small town with a pre-conflict population of about 9,500 people, lies about 30 km southwest of Donetsk.
+Maryinka, a small town with a pre-conflict population of about 9,500 people, lies about 30 km south-west of Donetsk.– NNN-UNIAN

 Legal Disclaimer: